-Explore, learn, and create art of the African Diaspora.
+Explore, learn, and create art of the African Diaspora!
 Our Teaching Living Cultures (TLC) School Gallery Tours provide a wonderful experience of just how varied and brilliant our Diaspora cultures and creative expressions are around the world.
-Spring tours for our new exhibition, Defend Puerto Rico begin early March 13th through June 8th, and are provided Tuesdays, Wednesdays, and Friday mornings.
-Complete our TLC School Gallery Tours Request Form.
-Register quickly, space is limited!
+Spring school gallery tours are now closed for our current exhibition, Defend Puerto Rico.
+If you'd like to receive information for our upcoming school gallery programs for the 2018-2019 school year, please send your name, title, school affiliation, contact phone number and email to email@example.com.
+Thank you and we look forward to hosting your class in the near future!

 Tours are available Tuesday, Wednesday, and Friday mornings from 10:30 am to 12:00 noon.
 Tours are each 90-minutes in total.

-Fee of 375.00 is per reservation for all schools, which includes NYCDOE, independent, and homeschool groups.
-Fee includes all material costs, as well as admission for a maximum of three adult chaperones.
+Reservations for all schools, which includes NYCDOE, independent, and homeschool groups.
+Tour includes all materials.

 Students can bring a brown bag lunch.
 Group can be accommodated to remain on-site for lunch for up to 30 minutes afterwards.

 Depending on the grade level, exploration in the galleries can include a guided tour with an in-gallery activity, or as a guided tour coupled with an art-making activity.
 Our tours align with the following learnings standards:

 NYC Blueprint – Visual Arts: Art Making-Sculpture, Collage, and Printmaking; Visual Art Literacy: Looking at and Discussing Art, Interpreting and Analyzing Art; Making Connections Through Visual Arts: Recognizing the Societal, Cultural and Historical Significance of Art

 NY Common Core: